dappur/framework/README.md

 ----------

 ### Configure Project and Database
 Configuring your new project is simple.
-Rename `settings.php.dist` to `settings.php` and configure the following options:
+Rename `settings.dist.php` to `settings.php` and configure the following options:
 ```
 db->host
 db->port